21 Best AI Photo Editors in 2026: Tested, Ranked & Reviewed

 • Prisma (Lensa): Per Prisma Labs’ privacy policy, uploaded images may be used for model improvement.
 Magic Avatars require batch selfie uploads.
 This practice has drawn concern from privacy advocates.

 • Generative fill/expand: Content generated by AI may introduce new elements.
-US Copyright Office guidance suggests that AI-generated elements lacking human authorship may not be copyright-protectable.
-The human-directed composition and selection may still receive protection.
+US Copyright Office guidance suggests that AI-generated elements lacking human authorship may not be copyright-protectable, though the human-directed composition and selection may still receive protection.

 • AI-generated backgrounds: Similar considerations apply.
-The photograph you took is your work; the AI-generated background is a grey area.
+The photograph you took is your work, and the AI-generated background is a grey area.

 Ethical Considerations